Working in the UK after your studies

 Upon graduation different options are available to you whether you are looking to start a business in the UK or elsewhere.

-When applying with your idea, you will still need to demonstrate you meet the following criteria
+When applying with your idea, you will still need to demonstrate you meet the following criteria:

-• Innovation: Is there a genuine business plan that meets new or existing market needs and/or creatives a competitive advantage?
+- Innovation: Is there a genuine business plan that meets new or existing market needs and/or creatives a competitive advantage?

-• Viability: Does the applicant have the necessary skills, knowledge, experience, and market awareness to successfully run the business?
+- Viability: Does the applicant have the necessary skills, knowledge, experience, and market awareness to successfully run the business?

-• Scalability: Is there evidence of structures planning and of potential for job creation and growth into national and international markets?
+- Scalability: Is there evidence of structures planning and of potential for job creation and growth into national and international markets?

-There will only be government approved endorsing bodies going forward.
+There are only government approved endorsing bodies.

 The Student StartUp team are here to signpost and guide you.
 You are also welcome to attend any of our RoutetoStartup workshops, to help you with your applications.